zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 In this _Let's Code_ series, I will be walking through how I added a simple contact form to a [Phoenix](https://www.phoenixframework.org/) 1.4 web application.
 I will try to make this as general purpose as possible so that it's easier to follow _and_ you might be able to take this and apply it in your web applications.
 I encourage you to follow along, either in an existing Phoenix application or [a new one](https://hexdocs.pm/phoenix/up_and_running.html#content).

 The contact form will take the minimal amount of fields from the user (an email, subject, and a body) and send that information to a support email address.
-In this post, I will be walking through the schema.
+In this post, I will be walking through the schema used to model the message from the user.
 Let's get started.

 ## Starting with a Type Specification